nrs-org/novelslop/content/vol_01/chap_16.typ

   come, so it's just me and her..."

   They did not do any running yesterday, and Hina did not even wait for them to come for morning practice.
-So that could only mean one thing.
-Though, Mona did not want to spell it out for Mikoto.
+So that could only mean one thing, which Mona did not want to explicitly spell it out for Mikoto.

   "So basically they are just ghost members?"
-Uta immediately told Mikoto what was on Mona's mind.
+Uta immediately told Mikoto the exact thought Mona was having.

   "Aargh!
 Don't say it like that!
 Maybe they just have something else to do!"
   Mikoto groaned with a voice full of denial.

   "Hey, Mikoto...
-I think you should face reality as it is."
+I'm sorry but I think you should face reality as it is."

   "What do you mean 'face reality'?"
 Mikoto objected, "They are just... they are just busy y'know."